mcmikels/FFB/README.md

 Updated FFB to find total games automatically for PPG calculations, having issues with the int, so that still has to be entered manually.
 Updated win_exp to do a Monte Carlo sim as well (10,000 games).
 The code stats_FFB calculates various stats needed in other programs.
 The program plots does linear fits for various variables and win percentage, then spits out a plot of the fits with R^2.
 It also outputs the equations in the terminal.

 Also working on more advanced regressions using pandas, but they need more work.
 They're forthcoming.

+Update 10/17/17

+Most recent updates to FFB and stats (now called stats_FFB) are up.
+Added plots.py, which does a linear fit of win% vs various values.
+The pandas_FFB does a multiple linear regression of positional scores vs win%.
+Not sure if it means anything, but it works.
+That takes the input positional_data.csv.